slalu/bartender-api/README.md

 # bartender-api

-RESTful API to manage cocktails
+RESTful API to manage cocktails.

 Used to experiment with:
 - Kotlin